Incredible Kidda Band: Career

 On 10 November 1984 the band performed live at University of Essex in support of Orange Juice featuring Edwyn Collins.

 Having played regularly at The Bridgehouse in Canning Town, the band hooked up with the owner/promoter Terry Murphy's own Vinyl Cuts Record label to release their fifth single, "Hold your head up high" and "I wouldn't treat a dog (Like you treat me)", in June 1985.
 Murphy was also manager of Wasted Youth and father to boxer turned TV actor Glen Murphy.

 The single was recorded at Village Recorders on 19 March 1985 with the session being produced by their own Graham "Kidder" Hammonds and engineered by Gary Edwards.
 Both sides of the single were once again cut by George "Porky" Peckham and the run-out groove on both sides of the single have his classic motto, "A Porky Prime Cut", etched into them.

 The band experienced several name changes, beginning with the shortening of the name to the Kidda Band before changing name completely to "The Kicks" on 7 November 1979 and finally to "We're Only Human" on 1 July 1981.

 On 23 September 1985, the contract with March Music expired with neither Ric Lee nor the band taking up the option to continue working together.

 In 1987 guitarist John Rollason took time out from the band to record the Dirty Strangers album with the Dirty Strangers and he was joined in the studio by Paul Fox, formerly of The Ruts, Keith Richards and Ronnie Wood.
 The album was produced by Prince Stanislas "Stash" Kosslowski de Rola.

 The Kidda Band finally disbanded in 1989.

-In 1999 Record Collector magazine identified numerous record collectors willing to purchase the debut single "Everybody Knows" for as much as £400 and the record continues to be a collectors item, particularly in the United States and Japan.
+In 1999 Record Collector magazine identified numerous record collectors willing to purchase the debut single "Everybody Knows" for as much as £400 and the record continues to be a collector's item, particularly in the United States and Japan.